 - Be yourself.
-Admission officers read plenty of essays and know the difference between a student’s original story and a recycled academic essay, or worse—a piece written by your mom or dad or even plagiarized.
+Admission officers read plenty of application essays and know the difference between a student’s original story and a recycled academic essay, or—worse—a piece written by your mom or dad or even plagiarized.
 Bring something new to the table, not just what you think they want to hear.
 Use humor if appropriate.

 - Be concise.
 Don’t use 50 words if five will do.
 Try to only include the information that is absolutely necessary.

 - Give yourself some time.
-Let your work sit for a while (at least an hour or two) before you proofread it.
-Approaching the essay with a fresh perspective gives your mind a chance to focus on the actual words, rather than seeing what you think you wrote.
+Let your essay sit for a while (at least an hour or two) before you proofread it.
+Approaching the essay with a fresh perspective gives your mind a chance to focus on the actual words rather than seeing what you think you wrote.

 - Don’t rely solely on the computer spelling and grammar check.
-Computers cannot detect the context in which you are using words, so be sure to review carefully.
+Computers can't detect the context in which you're using words, so be sure to review carefully.
 Don’t abbreviate or use acronyms or slang.
-They might be fine in a text message, but not in your essay.
+They might be fine in a text message, but not in your college essay.

 - Read your essay backwards.
 This may sound a bit silly, but when reading in sequential order, your brain has a tendency to piece together missing information, or fill in the blanks, for you.
-Reading each sentence on its own and backwards can help you realize not only typos and mistakes in grammar, but that you may have forgotten an article here and there, such as “a” or “the.”
+Reading each sentence on its own and backwards can help you realize not only typos and mistakes in grammar but also any forgotten articles such as “a” or “the.”

 - Read your essay out loud.
 This forces you to read each word individually and increases your chances of finding a typo.
 Reading aloud will also help you ensure your punctuation is correct, and it’s often easier to hear awkward sentences than see them.

-Writing the essay takes time and effort, and you should feel accomplished.
-When you submit your essay, remember to include your name, contact information, and ID number if one was provided when applying, especially if you send it electronically to a general admission e-mail account.
-Nothing is worse than trying to match an essay with no name (or an e-mail address such as email@example.com) to a file.
+Writing the college essay takes time and effort, and you should feel accomplished.
+When you submit your essay, remember to include your name, contact information, and ID number if your college provided one, especially if you send it to a general admission email account.
+Nothing is worse than trying to match an application essay with no name (or, worse, an email address such as email@example.com) to a file.
 Make sure to keep copies of what you sent to which schools and when—and follow up on them!
-Be certain the college or university you are applying to received your essay.
-You don’t want all that hard work to go to waste!
+Be certain the college or university you're applying to received your essay.
+You don’t want all that hard work to go to waste.